831st Tactical Aviation Brigade: History

+Soviet era

+Second World War

-The 659th Fighter Aviation Regiment was formed in Krasnovodsk (now Turkmenbashi Turkmenistan) at the end of 1941.
+The 659th Fighter Aviation Regiment (659 IAP) was formed in Krasnovodsk (now Turkmenbashi Turkmenistan) on 27 November 1941.
 The regiment became part of the 'Active Army' on 8 January 1942, having commenced military operations as part of the 4th Mixed Aviation Division, 4th Shock Army, Kalinin Front.
 During the first two months of combat operations, the regiment carried out 123 sorties (13 of them, nightly), was involved in 13 air battles, shot down 8 enemy aircraft, and destroyed 22 motor vehicles, 112 wagons and two steam locomotives.

-In the German-Soviet War, the regiment possessed I-15bis, Yak-1, Yak-7B fighters and carried out 9960 combat missions in 10,451 hours, conducted 531 air battles, destroyed 417 planes and 838 units of military equipment.
+In October 1942, the 659 IAP was subordinated to the 288th Fighter Aviation Division (288 IAD).

 On 29 December 1944, for the courage and heroism of the regiments personnel, manifested in the liberation of the cities Galati and Izmail for which the regiment was awarded the honorary title "Galatsky".
 In 1945, for the execution of combat tasks during the Danube River overrun and the breakthrough of the enemy's defense, the regiment was awarded the Order of Kutuzov, III Degree, and for the liberation of Budapest, an Order of the Red Banner.

-The regiment was renumbered as the 831st Fighter Aviation Regiment by a 10 January 1949 order, effective 20 February 1949.

-Current regiment

-On 13 January 1992 the regiment took the oath of loyalty to the Ukrainian people.

-In 1996, pilots of the Mirgorod regiment participated in a military parade to honor the 5th Independence Day of Ukraine.
-Four Su-27s accompanied a Tu-160 strategic missile carrier.
-In 1998, the Su-27UB colonel and Ivan Chernenko completed a transatlantic flight to United States at Seymour Johnson Air Force Base.
-Mirgorod military pilots participated in international air shows on the airfields of European countries including the United Kingdom, Czech Republic, Slovakia, Austria, Romania, and Turkey.
-During the 2004 Slovak International Air Display a flight by the Su-27 fighter pilot Lieutenant Colonel Fedor Vyshchuk was recognized as the best individual flight.
+By the end of the war in May 1945, the 659 IAP was based at Münchendorf Airfield in Austria.

+During operations on the Eastern Front, the unit carried out 9960 combat missions in 10,451 hours, conducted 531 air battles, destroyed 417 planes and 838 units of military equipment.

+Cold War

+Having been based in the Balkans after the war, in October 1947 the 659 IAP relocated to Boryspil Air Base, Kyiv Oblast, in Ukraine.
+On 20 February 1949, the 659 IAP was renumbered as the 831st Fighter Aviation Regiment (831 IAP), with unit's parent division (288 IAD) becoming the 138 IAD, based on an order from the 10 January 1949.
+In 1949, the 831 IAP received their first jet aircraft – the Mikoyan-Gurevich MiG-15.

+The regiment operated the Mikoyan-Gurevich MiG-17 between 1951 and 1966 before converting to the Mikoyan-Gurevich MiG-21.

+In 1977, the 831 IAP relocated to Myrhorod Air Base, Poltava Oblast, from Boryspil Air Base.
+In 1985, the 831 IAP became the first front-line unit in the Soviet Air Forces to convert to the Sukhoi Su-27 "Flanker".
+Its first six Flankers were delivered on 10 November 1985, fully converting to the new platform on 27 October 1986.